 Youth program leaders (e.g., program director)

-The program director is responsible for being intimately familiar with University requirements and ensuring that a program or activity meets all requirements.
+The program director is responsible for being well-versed with University requirements and ensuring that a program or activity meets all requirements.
 As the person primarily responsible for meeting requirements, it is expected that program directors will lead and actively engage in the assessment process, though they may decide to also involve others who have a role in youth protection in their settings in performing certain tasks associated with the YPAI.

 Program directors and leaders are responsible for ensuring that all deadlines are met during the YPAI process.
 In order to make sure that requirements are met, it is important for program directors to be communicative and responsive to all emails and notifications sent out by OYPC.